List of Writers Group Partners

 The Society of Southwestern Authors – Our largest Chapter is in Tucson, Arizona, with other chapters in Congress-Wickenberg, AZ and in the San Pedro Valley in Green Valley, AZ.
 Our overall membership is about 300 writers.

-South Bay Writers is a community of professional and aspiring writers pursuing common goals, overcoming obstacles together, and unlocking opportunities for one another.
-We are one of 21 branches of the California Writers Club, which was founded in 1909 to educate and empower writers.
-We proudly and faithfully continue that tradition here in California’s South Bay more than 100 years later.
+South Bay Writers is a community of professional and aspiring writers pursuing common goals thru education, networking, and unlocking promotional opportunities for one another.
+We are one of 22 branches of the statewide California Writers Club, which was founded in 1909 to empower writers.
+South Bay Writers proudly and faithfully continues over a century old tradition here in California’s South Bay as Silicon Valley’s Premier Writing Group.

 Willamette Writers is the largest writers’ organization in the Pacific Northwest, with over 1500 members.
 We are a non-profit, volunteer-based organization with chapters throughout Oregon that provide our members with writing resources and programs.
 Our members include aspiring, professional, and best-selling authors.
 Membership dues are $45/year per individual, $65 per family, and $20 for students, or $500 for a lifetime membership.
 See also www.willamettewritersconference.com